Writer Profile

 Activity Status of Private Support Organizations After the Earthquake

-The 2024 Noto Peninsula Earthquake, which occurred on January 1, 2024, caused maximum seismic intensity 7 tremors, tsunamis, and large-scale house damage due to fires, primarily in Wajima City, Suzu City, Noto Town, Anamizu Town, Nanao City, and Shika Town in Ishikawa Prefecture.
-This resulted in the cutting off of roads and infrastructure, and long-term disruption of water and sewage systems.
-Life in evacuation centers and at home in the affected areas was extremely difficult, and the health of those requiring special assistance, such as pregnant women, infants, the elderly, and people with disabilities—who are considered "vulnerable people during disasters"—was put at risk.
-In response, many private support activities were implemented in addition to relief efforts by the affected municipalities, Ishikawa Prefecture, and the national government.
+The 2024 Noto Peninsula Earthquake, which occurred on January 1, 2024, caused intensity 7 tremors, tsunamis, and fires, resulting in large-scale housing damage, severed roads and infrastructure, and long-term water and sewage outages, primarily in Wajima City, Suzu City, Noto Town, Anamizu Town, Nanao City, and Shika Town in Ishikawa Prefecture.
+Life in evacuation centers and at home in the affected areas was extremely difficult, and the health of those requiring special assistance—such as pregnant women, infants, the elderly, and people with disabilities—was particularly endangered.
+In response, many private support initiatives were implemented in addition to relief activities by the affected municipalities, Ishikawa Prefecture, and the national government.

-Initially, calls were made to refrain from volunteering from the perspective of prioritizing rescue operations on fragile routes.
-However, several private support organizations entered the northern Noto Peninsula early while ensuring safety, conducting relief activities such as medical support, supplies and food support, and transportation support.
+Initially, calls were made to refrain from volunteering to prioritize rescue operations on fragile routes.
+However, several private support organizations entered the northern Noto Peninsula early while ensuring safety, conducting relief activities such as medical support, supplies/food distribution, and transportation assistance.
 Unlike general individual volunteers, these support organizations are disaster relief professionals with extensive experience.
-While sharing the disaster situation among teams and obtaining information from rear-support personnel, they provided support sometimes in coordination with official relief activities and sometimes based on their own judgment.
-According to the Japan Voluntary Organizations Active in Disaster (JVOAD), at least 324 private support organizations had carried out activities on the ground by the end of July 2024.
-The content of the support is diverse depending on the expertise of each organization, including support for operating evacuation centers, food support such as soup kitchens and meal delivery from central kitchens, responding to disaster victims requiring special assistance such as children, the elderly, and foreigners, support for evacuation with pets, retrieving valuables from damaged houses, disposing of disaster waste, removing fallen block walls using heavy machinery, clearing roads, and building local communities.
-Due to the large-scale flooding in September, many support activities are still ongoing as of November.
+They shared information on the damage situation among teams, obtained information from rear-support personnel, and provided assistance sometimes in coordination with public relief activities and sometimes through their own judgment.
+According to the Japan Voluntary Organizations Active in Disaster (JVOAD), at least 324 private support organizations had deployed activities locally by the end of July 2024.
+The content of support is diverse depending on the expertise of each organization, including evacuation center management support, meal support such as soup kitchens and distribution from central kitchens, responding to victims requiring special assistance such as children, the elderly, and foreigners, support for evacuation with pets, retrieving valuables from damaged houses, disposing of disaster waste, removing collapsed block walls with heavy machinery, clearing roads, and building local communities.
+Due to the large-scale flooding in September, many support activities continue as of November.

 Support Activities of the Information Support Rescue Team

-The Information Support Rescue Team (IT DART), in which the author participates, provides support to organizations that enter disaster-affected areas to provide aid.
-This includes lending IT equipment, disseminating volunteer recruitment information, supporting data collection, entry, and database construction, and supporting the construction of other information systems related to aid.
-Immediately after the disaster, we proceeded with preparing equipment and securing local activity bases, starting activities based in Kanazawa City on January 7, and responding to requests for support from organizations and evacuation centers that had already begun activities in Oku-Noto.
+The Information Support Rescue Team (IT DART), in which the author participates, provides support to organizations that enter disaster areas to provide aid.
+This includes lending IT equipment, disseminating volunteer recruitment information, supporting data collection, entry, and database construction, and assisting in the development of other information systems related to support.
+Immediately after the disaster, we proceeded with preparing equipment and securing local activity bases, starting activities based in Kanazawa City on January 7, and responding to support requests from evacuation centers and organizations that had already begun activities in Oku-Noto.

-At the beginning of the support, roads to Oku-Noto were restricted, making individual transportation of supplies difficult.
-At that time, welfare facilities in Kanazawa City such as "Share Kanazawa" and "Ganto Mukiau Kai / Gen-chan House" were acting as relay points for supplies, and we were able to deliver equipment to Wajima City and Suzu City via these facilities.
+At the beginning of the support, roads to Oku-Noto were restricted, making individual transport of supplies difficult.
+At that time, welfare facilities in Kanazawa City such as "Share Kanazawa" and "Ganto Mukiau Kai / Gen-chan House" were acting as relay points for supplies, and we were able to deliver equipment to Wajima City and Suzu City by going through these facilities.

 Internet Communication Environment Support

-In addition to roads, water, and electricity, telephone and internet communications suffered significant damage due to the destruction of base stations and power outages, and the disruption of communications lasted for a long period.
-Starlink, a portable satellite internet system, was provided on a large scale by KDDI CORPORATION and installed at government offices in disaster areas, rescue teams such as the Self-Defense Forces and DMAT, and evacuation centers.
-IT DART supported the securing of communication infrastructure in the affected areas through the setup of Starlink equipment that arrived in the disaster areas and the creation of simple manuals.
+In addition to roads, water, and electricity, telephone and internet communications suffered significant damage due to the destruction of base stations and power outages, and the disruption of communications lasted for a long time.
+Starlink, a portable satellite internet system, was provided on a large scale by KDDI Corporation and installed at government offices in disaster areas, rescue teams such as the Self-Defense Forces and DMAT, and evacuation centers.
+IT DART supported the securing of communication infrastructure in the affected areas through the setup of Starlink equipment that arrived in the disaster zone and the creation of simple manuals.

 IT Environment Support

-Evacuation centers often lack a sufficient IT environment.
+Evacuation centers often lack sufficient IT environments.
 IT DART installed PCs, printers, and mobile routers at 15 evacuation centers in Wajima City, as well as the Shika Town evacuation center, the Noto Town welfare evacuation center, and disaster volunteer centers in various locations.
-We also supported the construction of database environments for managing evacuees at evacuation centers in Wajima City and Anamizu Town.
+We also supported the construction of database environments for managing evacuees at centers in Wajima City and Anamizu Town.

 Digital Signage Content Support